Adubedat/Red-Tetris/README.md

 The client application must be built from the React and Redux libraries.

-HTML code must not use "<TABLE />" elements, but must be built exclusively from a layout flexbox.
+HTML code must not use TABLE elements, but must be built exclusively from a layout flexbox.

 Prohibition to use: